-Similar to when the stores start decorating for the holidays in October, it somehow makes what comes in between that time feel less important, or less relevant.
+Similar to when stores start decorating for the holidays in October, it somehow makes what comes in between October and the beginning of December feel less important, or less relevant.
 You just want to skip a few months to get to the good stuff.
 Looking at those bright, shiny objects in December are much more exciting, aren’t they!?

 We Begin To Absolve Ourselves